Ransomware Spotlight Report 2023 is live!

 The Way Forward

-Our research shows that there has been a 17% increase in the number of vulnerabilities associated with Ransomware and a 6.5% increase in the number of trending exploits.
+Our research shows that there has been a 17% increase in the number of vulnerabilities associated with ransomware and a 6.5% increase in the number of trending exploits.
 To date, 260 vulnerabilities have been associated with ransomware.